GenNon-h is a software designed to generate multiple sequence alignments of DNA evolving on any phylogenetic tree.

 admit a given formula that relates this rate matrix to the substitution matrices.

 In a more general case of the discrete-time models (JC69*, K81*, K80*, SSM and GMM) it is not a trivial task to generate

-This was solved for the most well-known discrete-time models in:
+and was solved for the most well-known discrete-time models in

 "Generating Markov evolutionary matrices for a given branch length" by Marta Casanellas and Anna M. Kedzierska

 Linear Algebra and its Applications (2013), 438, 2484-2499, pdf .